Electric and Autonomous Vehicle Legislation Must

-For decades, state vehicle franchise laws have included important consumer protections and regulated the disparity in size and power between local dealers and multi-national automakers to help level the economic playing field.
-Such protections for state residents are especially important, as there are new risks, as well as opportunities, associated with self-driving technologies, and new entrants rapidly entering the auto market.
+For decades, state vehicle franchise laws have included important consumer protections and regulated the disparity in size and power between local dealers and multinational automakers to help level the economic playing field.
+With new risks and opportunities associated with EV and AV technologies, these state regulatory frameworks which protect consumers are especially important as unproven startups, including overseas entrants, emerge in the U.S. auto market.

 Download this Brief